mikepeerawit/ComProg/README.md

 # ComProg-Lab

-This repository is for the assigments I did on Computer Programming course by professor Sirin Nitinawarat at Chulalongkorn Univerity.
+This repository is for the assigments I did on Computer Programming course by professor Sirin Nitinawarat at Chulalongkorn University.

 Course Description: